Home > Mortgage Loans > FHA Loans > FHA Loan Requirements

 Total cost of mortgage before MIP: $922,184

+In addition to a down payment, homebuyers must also pay closing costs.
 FHA closing costs can vary significantly depending on the lender and location, but borrowers should plan to pay between 2% and 6% of the home’s purchase price.
-(That’s on top of the down payment amount.)

-You may be able to roll some of these costs into your overall loan amount to avoid paying them upfront.
-And some costs may be negotiable.
-(It can’t hurt to ask!)
-You may even be eligible for a down payment assistance program that can help with closing costs — especially if you qualify as a first-time homebuyer.
+You may be able to roll some of these costs into your overall loan amount to avoid paying them up front, but then you’ll pay interest on these charges.
+Some costs may be negotiable, and it can’t hurt to ask!
+You may even be eligible for a down payment assistance program that can help with closing costs, especially if you qualify as a first-time homebuyer.

 • Upfront MIP (1.75% of the loan principal)

-• Lender fees, which may include an application fee (paid when you apply), loan origination fee, processing or underwriting fee, document preparation fee, and points paid in advance to reduce the interest rate
+• Lender fees, which may include an origination fee, a credit check fee, a rate lock or rate-lock extension fee, and points paid to reduce your interest rate

 • Third-party fees, which can include an appraisal fee, title search, and title insurance fees